prebid/prebid.github.io/_includes/mobile/intro-prebid-rendered.md

         1. Otherwise, it writes the creative into an iframe into an internal WebView, replaceing the GAMSDK's WebView.
             1. Injects mraid.js into the webview to listen for events from MRAID: change size, etc.
             1. Sends data to the creative (e.g. 'viewable') which may trigger impression tracking within the creative.
-            1. It does not currently hit the billing or notive urls (burl or nurl).
+            1. It does not currently hit the billing or notice urls (burl or nurl).
 1. If a video VastUrl creative is chosen (rewarded video only):
     1. The GMA SDK uses the platform video player which loads the special VAST file from the Prebid CDN.
     1. Prebid SDK watches VAST events for "<AdTitle>PrebidAppEvent</AdTitle>".
 When it sees this, it takes over the rendering: